Artificial Intelligence Is Not Yet Smart, But It's Fast

 The deeper issue is that we're building AI under the assumption that reality itself is computable.
 If reality were something we could fully compute and predict, then training AI in deterministic, controlled frameworks might make sense.
 So if we continue designing AI as if the world is neat and computable, we may miss what intelligence really demands: the ability to thrive in a world that defies full prediction.
 However, practically speaking, since we can't compute reality in its full complexity, training AI within deterministic frameworks remains our only viable option—for now.

-Perhaps there exists an undiscovered algorithm, maybe one more practical than AIXI (as proposed by Marcus Hutter), which remains largely theoretical— one capable of not only bypassing billions of years of evolution, but practically computing stochastic adaptation.
 While we should never underestimate the sheer magnitude of what evolution has accomplished, it's possible that intelligence, in its purest form, can be abstracted and engineered.
 If we can bypass evolution and construct a system that can genuinely adapt to uncertainty, not just simulate it, we will have achieved one of the greatest milestones in the history of science and technology.
 Speed is still a massive factor that can drive AI progress.
 However, when it comes to AI being truly smart (satisfying the definition of intelligence, while being able to navigate a stochastic, potentially incomputable reality), I think that's something we'll probably be waiting a little while for—though active research is underway; I speculate this will happen within the next 20 years— not within 5 years (or now) as many suggest.
 I do believe that in the next several years, we may begin to see signs of AI developing a form of emotion—not emotion in the phenomenological sense, not the post hoc rationalisation kind, but rather emotion as a set of heuristics that allow the system to navigate an uncertain state space.

 And yet, pulling this off would come with existential implications.
 The moment we are able to approximate the stochastic and uncertain nature of reality within an artificial entity, perhaps it no longer becomes artificial.
 We begin to blur the line between artificial intelligence and the act of creating life itself.
 It raises the question: at what point does a machine stop being a tool—and start becoming something more?